New Zealand Holiday - Kaikoura, Picton and the Havelock Mail Boat - 4th April to 10th April

 Kaikoura

-The cruise was a highlight of our New Zealand adventure.
+The cruise was a another highlight of our New Zealand adventure.
 Gliding over the tranquil blue waters to different communities around the Sound was incredibly enjoyable.
 For some, the Mail Boat's arrival seemed to be the highlight of their day, or even their week.
 Dogs even showed up to receive their treats from the Ferry Man.
-Our visit to Wilson Bay Farm, located at the midpoint, was fascinating.
+Our visit to Wilsons Bay Farm, located at the midpoint, was fascinating.
 Trevor and Kelly, who manage the farm, were our hosts.
 Kelly provided us with a deep understanding of what living off-grid in New Zealand entails.
-Without access to mains water or power, they depend on a generator and a small hydro system.
+Without access to mains water or power, they depend on a generator, for three hours a day, and a small hydro system made from a washing machine.
 They offer guest accommodations in the summer, but it's clear that their lifestyle is far from easy.
 The sheep and wool market isn't what it used to be.
 However, their mussel beds likely generate some income.
 Wild pigs are a source of protein.
 Trevor introduced us to a variety of fruit trees on the property.
-It seems that, as with many rural communities, some sense of community has diminished, with locals being replaced by holiday home visitors.
-It must have been a lovely place for their children to grow up.
+It seems that, as with many rural communities, some sense of community has been lost, with locals being replaced by holiday home visitors.
+It must, however, have been a lovely place for their children to grow up.
 They were home schooled before heading to Nelson.
+The Farmers are very reliant on the Mail Boat as a Water Taxi to Havelock costs $500.

 Wilsons Bay Farm